Team-GhostLand/GhostLand7/README.md

 ### 7.0.6
 - Enabled daytime sleeping in SRS.
-- Allowed Moongazers to sleep, so that they can skip the day (which was just enabled).
+- Allowed Moongazers to sleep, so that they can skip the day (which was just enabled). *[EDIT: Apparently, this didn't work]*

 ### 7.0.5
 - Quest rebalancing